 I happened to be away from my garden for just four days this week.
 Returning, I found that Spring has triumphed sending out masses of blooms all around the garden.
-The new roses are flourishing and the sensational colours from last year have returned in spades.
+The new roses are flourishing and the sensational colours from last year have returned.
 It is very hard not to be amazed and in awe of the depth of colour and prolific nature of some of the roses, lavenders and herbs out in bloom.

 First Spring growth is most evident in the Joseph’s Coat Rose pictured.
 It has been a stand out rose so far this season with masses of buds yet to open in this first flush.
 Already there are buds to dead-head as it has been flowering prolifically for two weeks.